J-Sanderson/100-days-of-code/log-round2.md

 Finally, we need a death function so that the player can't continue with negative HP.
 For now I set the screen component to only display the board if the player has more than 0HP.
 In the future I would like to update this to show a death screen and give the option to continue but for now this will do.

 There is one more gameplay aspect left: the boss monster in the final dungeon - but I want to ensure the game is balanced enough to get you there with enough of a challenge to make it fun.
+A quick playtest and I think I need to better scale the heals to the dungeon floor.
+They become too useless later on.
+But it does so far seem to be reasonably well balanced.

 **Thoughts:** Forget the bats.
 The rabbits are worse.